202.888.1741 | 1900 L Street, NW, Suite 312, Washington, DC 20036

-Daniel Wilf-Townsend is Of Counsel to the firm.
-He was the firm’s 2018-2019 Justice Catalyst Fellow and 2017-2018 Fellow in Appellate and Constitutional Litigation, focusing representing plaintiffs and public-interest clients in appellate and complex litigation, with particular emphases on class actions and constitutional litigation.
+Daniel Wilf-Townsend was Of Counsel to the firm from 2019-2020.
+He was the firm’s 2018-2019 Justice Catalyst Fellow and 2017-2018 Fellow in Appellate and Constitutional Litigation, focusing on representing plaintiffs and public-interest clients in appellate and complex litigation, with particular emphases on class actions and constitutional litigation.

 Before joining the firm, Danny clerked for Judge Marsha Berzon of the U.S. Court of Appeals for the Ninth Circuit and Judge Jeffrey Meyer of the U.S. District Court for the District of Connecticut.
 Before that, Danny’s legal experience included working at the firm as a summer associate, working at the U.S. Department of Justice, the Public Defender Service for the District of Columbia, and in the chambers of Justice Carlos Moreno of the Supreme Court of California.

 Danny is a graduate of Yale Law School, where he was a Coker Fellow, a member of the Veterans Legal Services Clinic, and a Prize Finalist and Board Member of the Morris Tyler Moot Court of Appeals.
 Danny graduated from Yale College, magna cum laude, with a degree in ethics, politics, and economics.

 Danny has been a principal author of briefs filed at every level of the federal judiciary, and has counseled government entities, public officials, and advocacy groups across the country on a wide range of questions concerning public policy and legal strategy.
 Recent representative matters include:

 – Playing a leading role in litigation against Donald Trump under the Foreign and Domestic Emoluments Clauses in the Southern District of New York and the District of Maryland;